 A study released in 2015, several years after the opening of SH 130, found that more than 220,000 vehicles travel the Austin stretch of I-35 every day, compared to a mere 40,000 on SH 130.
 Meanwhile, traffic on I-35 has been steadily ticking upward; research from the Texas A&M Transportation Institute indicated that the stretch of I-35 between 290N and Ben White Boulevard is the third most congested highway in Texas, causing over 10 million hours of traffic delays a year.

-More cars on the road ultimately leads to more car accidents, especially on the downtown portion of I-35, where pedestrian crossings and bike paths intersect with I-35 frontage roads.
+More cars on the road ultimately lead to more car accidents, especially on the downtown portion of I-35, where pedestrian crossings and bike paths intersect with I-35 frontage roads.
 In 2018 — the deadliest year for Austin pedestrian accidents in over 10 years — 11 pedestrians were killed on I-35 and its service roads, making this area the site of over one-third of all pedestrian fatalities last year.

 In other words, it’s time for a new approach.